pi314mm/csd-blog/website/content/2025/full-abs-comp-corr.md

 The necessary restrictions we have are that they are inverses of each other, they are contextually equivalent to the identity function at the base type, and the big theorem of \\(\mathbf{over}(s) \equiv t\\) holds true.

 The novel contribution of the type-merging correctness approach is that we can then define \\(\mathbf{over}\\) and \\(\mathbf{back}\\) as functions within the joint language itself, and use contextual-equivalence within the joint language to show that \\(\mathbf{over}\\) and \\(\mathbf{back}\\) are mutual inverses.
-Other related approaches embed \\(\mathbf{over}\\) and \\(\mathbf{back}\\) as syntactic constructs of the joint language, but adds complications in the safety proof of the joint language.
+Other related approaches embed \\(\mathbf{over}\\) and \\(\mathbf{back}\\) as syntactic constructs of the joint language, but add complications in the safety proof of the joint language.

 We opt for the simplest definitions we can find, or the simplest type coersions \\(\mathbf{over} : \tau \to \overline{\tau}\\) and \\(\mathbf{back} : \overline{\tau}\to\tau\\) defined inductively on the type \\(\tau\\) where the compilation strategy converts source language type \\(\tau\\) to the target language type \\(\overline{\tau}\\), and we prove that these properties hold for the chosen functions.

-The coersions are pretty easy to define in the inductive cases where the compilation stategy does not do much other than inductively carry the out the translation.
+The conversions are pretty easy to define in the inductive cases where the compilation strategy does not do much other than inductively carry out the translation.
 For instance, consider the case of compiling pairs by just compiling each side separately without change, so \\(\tau_1 \times \tau_2\\) compiles to \\(\overline {\tau_1} \times \overline{\tau_2}\\).
-The coersions at these types are defined similarly to an eta-expansion, in other words, they just carry the induction hypothesis along smoothly without doing anything complicated.
+The conversions at these types are defined similarly to an eta-expansion, in other words, they just carry the induction hypothesis along smoothly without doing anything complicated.

-Type-merging correcteness works really well when the source and target languages have similar semantics, and in practice, especially for higher-order compilation, it is often the case that the target language is a simplified subset of the source language, meaning we can just utilize the source language itself as the joint language.
+Type-merging correctness works really well when the source and target languages have similar semantics, and in practice, especially for higher-order compilation, it is often the case that the target language is a simplified subset of the source language, meaning we can just utilize the source language itself as the joint language.
 This way, we separate the proof of the type-safety of the joint language from the overall compilation correctness proof, and in fact, we find we can reuse the same joint language for multiple layered phases of compilation, each with its definition of \\(\mathbf{over}\\) and \\(\mathbf{back}\\).

 A related work that showcases this is Crary's work on Fully Abstract Module Compilation.